 - Although it does certainly have and use this ability, it also sometimes hunts in a different fashion.
 In this instance, the animal uses its large ears to locate its food.
 In this case, it employs them to locate prey, usually insects, on the ground.

 - Quite fortunately, the fascinating Pallid Bat appears to continue to be be abundant throughout the entirety of its natural range.
 Due to this, the IUCN currently lists the animal as Least Concern on its Red List of Threatened Species.

 - The remarkable creature nevertheless still faces several potential concerns regarding its future.
 That’s because, like many species, it faces the danger of habitat loss.
 It also, however, must now deal with the threat of climate change.

 Pallid Bat Physical Description

 Despite its other unique and distinctive characteristics, the fascinating Pallid Bat nevertheless remains a physical modest-sized species.
 But, it does remain unlike the vast majority of the other types of bats in the world in one particular regard.

 That holds true because the fascinating species displays no noticeable degree of the trait of sexual dimorphism.
 As a result of the lack of this genetic trait, mature adults of both genders attain roughly the same average head-and-body length.

-Additionally, this remarkable animal develops a somewhat distinctive fur.
+This remarkable animal further develops a somewhat distinctive fur.
 To be more precise, this fur reportedly has a feel akin to that of soft wool.
-Furthermore, this pelage almost exclusively presents a highly uncommon two-tone color pattern.
+This fascinating pelage almost exclusively presents a highly uncommon two-tone color pattern.